 How It Drives

-Base models have a 185-hp, non-turbo four-cylinder that makes an EPA-estimated 24 mpg when combined with front-wheel drive.
+Base models have a 185-hp, non-turbo four-cylinder that makes an EPA-estimated fuel economy of 24 mpg when combined with front-wheel drive.
 The turbo drops that to 23 mpg.
 All-wheel drive, available with either engine, loses 1 to 2 mpg depending on configuration.
-Those figures are competitive with the class and about 1 mpg better than the 2016 model thanks to new engine calibrations and a number of other incremental changes.
+Those figures are competitive with the class and about 1 mpg better fuel economy than the 2016 model thanks to new engine calibrations and a number of other incremental changes.

 Ride quality is a touch busy versus other midsize SUVs, but the handling payoff — reasonably flat cornering and decent steering feedback — seems worth it.
 Our test car had 19-inch alloy wheels, but Hyundai also offers 17- and 18-inchers, either of which might improve ride comfort.
 Our car’s Kumho Krugen P235/55R19 all-season tires emitted noticeable road noise at highway speeds, but the optional (and enormous) roof rack had little apparent effect on wind noise.